Nevis LLCs

 The Domestic Enforcement Problem

-Other courts have reached different conclusions, holding that enforcement must occur where the LLC is registered.
-The law on this point is unsettled, and the conflict among jurisdictions creates uncertainty for individuals who rely on a standalone Nevis LLC without additional structural layers.
+Other courts have reached the opposite conclusion, holding that enforcement must occur where the LLC is registered.
+The conflict among jurisdictions creates risk for anyone relying on a standalone Nevis LLC without additional structural layers.

-The domestic enforcement vulnerability is the primary reason that a Nevis LLC is most effective when owned by an offshore trust rather than held directly by the U.S. member.
-When a Cook Islands trust or Nevis trust owns 100% of the LLC, the debtor no longer holds a membership interest that can be characterized as personal property located in the United States.
+The domestic enforcement vulnerability is the primary reason a Nevis LLC is most effective when owned by an offshore trust.
+When a Cook Islands trust or Nevis trust owns 100% of the LLC, the debtor no longer holds a membership interest that a U.S. court can characterize as local property.
 The trust, not the debtor, is the member.
-Offshore trusts and offshore LLCs serve different protective functions, but the combined structure eliminates the domestic enforcement gap that a standalone LLC leaves open.
+Offshore trusts and offshore LLCs serve different protective functions, but the combined structure removes the domestic enforcement vulnerability that a standalone LLC leaves open.

-Fraudulent transfer claims under the NLLCO require the creditor to prove beyond a reasonable doubt that the member transferred assets to the LLC with the principal intent to defraud that particular creditor.
+Nevis law imposes a standard of proof for fraudulent transfer claims that is virtually impossible to satisfy in practice.
+A creditor must prove beyond a reasonable doubt (a criminal standard applied to a civil proceeding) that the member transferred assets to the LLC with the principal intent to defraud that particular creditor.
 The member must also have been insolvent at the time of the transfer.
-The criminal standard of proof applied to a civil claim is extraordinarily difficult to satisfy.

-The statute of limitations for fraudulent transfer actions is two years from the date of the disputed transfer.
-After that period, the transfers are beyond challenge.
+The statute of limitations for fraudulent transfer claims is two years from the date of transfer.
+After that window closes, the transfers are beyond challenge regardless of the circumstances.

-The creditor must post a bond before initiating any proceeding against a Nevis LLC member.
-The bond amount is set by the court and can be $100,000 or more.
-The bond is forfeitable if the creditor’s claim fails, creating a meaningful financial deterrent.
+Nevis law requires any creditor to post a bond before initiating proceedings against a Nevis LLC member.
+The bond amount is set by the court and is typically $100,000 or more.
+If the creditor’s claim fails, the bond is forfeitable—creating a financial deterrent that stops most collection actions before they start.

 Single-member Nevis LLCs receive the same statutory protections as multi-member LLCs.
-This is a significant distinction from many U.S. jurisdictions, where single-member LLCs are treated less favorably and courts may permit foreclosure or turnover of the sole member’s interest.
+The charging order limitation, the bond requirement, and the beyond-a-reasonable-doubt fraudulent transfer standard all apply regardless of membership count.
+This is a meaningful distinction from many U.S. jurisdictions, where courts treat single-member LLCs less favorably and may permit foreclosure or turnover of the sole member’s interest.

 Formation and Management

-A Nevis LLC is formed by filing articles of organization with the Nevis Registrar through a registered agent located in Nevis.
+A Nevis LLC is formed by filing articles of organization through a Nevis-based registered agent.
 The process can be completed remotely and typically takes one to two weeks.
-The member does not need to travel to Nevis or maintain a physical presence on the island.
+The member does not need to travel to Nevis.

 The LLC must have a Nevis-registered agent at all times.
-Member and manager identities are not disclosed in any public registry, which provides a degree of ownership privacy that domestic LLCs cannot match.
+Member and manager identities are not disclosed in any public registry, which provides ownership privacy that domestic LLCs in most U.S. states cannot match.

 When the Nevis LLC is paired with an offshore trust, the trust is the sole member and the LLC’s operating agreement designates the trustee (or a trustee-appointed entity) as successor manager.
-The U.S. individual serves as initial manager during ordinary times and is removed by the trustee when litigation arises.
+The U.S. individual is the initial manager during ordinary times and is removed by the trustee when litigation arises.

 Costs